NVIDIA/ChatRTX/ChatRTX_App/README.md

 - Set the python enviromnent path in file config-packed.js at src\bridge_commands if needed.
 - Run `npm run build-electron`.
 This creates dist and contains NVIDIA ChatRTX.exe at location dist\win-unpacked which launches ChatRTX app

-Note: Above does not generate signed binaries, binaries needs to signed when app is distirbuted publicly.

 This project will download and install additional third-party open source software projects.
 Review the license terms of these open source projects before use.